5aboteur/MPI-QTracker/README.md

 # MPI-QTracker
-A lightweight tool that allows you to get the information about MPI message queues.
+This lightweight tool allows you to get the information about MPI message queues.